 In his early teens Lagerfeld and his mother moved from Hamburg to Paris where the designer started his career.
 He would later become the revolutionary of Chanel eleven years after Madame Chanel’s death thus giving the bourgeois and dying label a somewhat rebellious and crisp makeover.

 During his career he has worked for a variety of well-known fashion labels and also eventually launched his own brand.
 The fashion designer is also a photographer and an avid collector of books.

 Graf was born Stefanie Maria Graf on 14 June 1969 in Mannheim.
-However, the world came to know her affectionately as Steffi and as one of the most successful tennis players of all time.
+However, the world came to know her affectionately as Steffi, one of the most successful tennis players of all-time.
 Steffi started playing tennis when she was three and turned professional at 13 years old.
 She retired from professional tennis in 1999 but has been active in numerous enterprises ever since.
-Apart from being a promoter for diverse brands, she has developed a training concept and created a foundation helping traumatised children throughout the world.
+Apart from being a promoter for diverse brands, she has developed a training concept and created a foundation helping traumatized children throughout the world.

 Born on 3 January 1969 in Hürth-Hermülheim, Michael Schumacher was for many years an extraordinarily successful Formula 1 driver, racing for Ferrari.
 In 2006 however he changed his red overall for a suit and retired from his career.
 Schumacher enjoys playing soccer and horseback riding in his free time with his children.
 He spends a lot of his fortune for charitable causes; for instance, he donated USD 10 million for aid relief after the 2004 Indian Ocean earthquake.